sanjiv576/Kotha_Khojau/README.md

 # NON-FUNCTIONAL REQUIREMENTS
 Performance
-The application should have showrooms available and update details with time
+- The application should have showrooms available and update details with time Reliable
+- The application should be functional, and it should be able to handle multiple users